lianhuilui/portfolio/README.md

 * Using adapter-static.

 # Todo
-* blur some (copyrighted or out of date or irrelevant) texts in thumbnails of portfolio
-* combine shopify projects into one, write a page for shopify
 * write a page for each projects (to stay consistent)
-* add portfolio project into list of projects. (very meta)
 * open source the portfolio project
 * favicon